SHP Rising Star Awards is free to enter and open to all health and safety professionals under the age of 30 working in the UK.

-“Display evidence of person-centred approaches to health and safety, evidence of the impact made and innovation in the wake of COVID-19.”
+“Display evidence of person-centred approaches to health and safety, evidence of the impact made and innovation.”

 “Portray pure passion and innovative programs which have made a difference in making people safer at work.”

 “Provide feedback from the people or companies impacted by this project or person.
-How has the project was developed.”
+How has the project developed?”

 “I am looking to see individuals who have clearly demonstrated the right attitude and dedication to succeed.”

 “Describe the measures they used to determine they made a positive impact and mistakes they made and learnt from and what would they do differently if they had a magic wand.”

 Rob Jukes, who was named as SHP Rising Star UK and Rising Star in Manufacturing in 2019, and is a judge on this year’s panel, had the following words of advice: “When I’m judging the nominations I will be looking for individuals who have clearly demonstrated the right attitude and dedication to succeed.
 From responding to challenges in the right manner and putting in the hard work and the sacrifice to better themselves and their organisations.
 I firmly believe the SHP Rising Star awards showcase those who have demonstrated the potential and ability to be great, to become a future leader within the profession.